AI4PEX/Housekeeping/AI4PEX_Data_Questionnaire/questionnaire.md

   - daily
   - hourly
   - sub-hourly/minute/higher frequency
+- 2b.
+What spatial resolution will your data be at?
+Please give us an estimate here:
+- 2c.
+Will your analysis be on a region subset or global?
+If regional subset, how big (in degrees):
 - 3. What variables are you planning to use?
 Choose as many as you like:
   - atmosphere 2D
   - atmosphere 3D